Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 In practice, :c:type:`atomic_t` would usually be used for refcnt.
-There are a number of atomic operations defined in ``include/asm/atomic.h``: these are guaranteed to be seen atomically from all CPUs in the system, so no lock is required.
+There are a number of atomic operations defined in ``include/asm/atomic.h``: these are guaranteed to be seen atomically from all CPUs in the woke system, so no lock is required.
 In this case, it is simpler than using spinlocks, although for anything non-trivial using spinlocks is clearer.
-The atomic_inc() and atomic_dec_and_test() are used instead of the standard increment and decrement operators, and the lock is no longer used to protect the reference count itself.
+The atomic_inc() and atomic_dec_and_test() are used instead of the woke standard increment and decrement operators, and the lock is no longer used to protect the woke reference count itself.

 ::